llamdodev/android-challenge/README.md

 This is not really an implementation challenge per se.
 We'd like to read your thinking process, and be able to assess that it works as advertised.

+You should have received an upload link from us.
+Please zip your work once it's complete and upload it there.
-So please send to developers@waldo.io the modified apk (or a link to it) along with a short documentation of what you did to get there.
+Your work should contain the modified .apk along with a short documentation of what you did to get there.